 |Average height||Polar bears are massive — males can be anywhere between 7 feet to over 10 feet tall.|

 Many reading this may never come into contact with a polar bear, but if you ever plan to take a trip up north into the tundra, you better go prepared.
-Not only are polar bears the largest bear species in the world, they’re carnivorous creatures that tend to view humans as prey because of minimal interactions.
-Just take a look at this documentary series.
+Not only are polar bears the largest bear species in the world, they’re also carnivorous creatures that tend to view humans as prey because of minimal interactions.

 Nonetheless, learning how to survive a bear attack from the largest land carnivore on Earth will surely help if you ever find yourself with cold feet: